influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/query_language/functions.md

 1970-01-01T00:00:00Z	  10.574
 ```

+> **Note:** InfluxDB often uses [epoch 0](https://en.wikipedia.org/wiki/Unix_time) (`1970-01-01T00:00:00Z`) as a null timestamp equivalent.
+If you request a query that has no timestamp to return, such as an aggregation function with an unbounded time range, InfluxDB returns epoch 0 as the timestamp.

 * Calculate the difference between the minimum and maximum values in the field `water_level` for a specific tag and time range and at 30 minute intervals:

 ```sql